Penn State Administration

 Procedure SY2001, "University Access: Clearances, Keys and Access Devices; Authorization, Issuance and Fees," provides the appropriate detailed information required for complying with the mandates of this policy.
 SY2001 specifies the fundamental responsibilities and necessary controls required to administer all aspects of University access.

 Adherence to this policy is the responsibility of all employees, students and representatives of organizations having contractual agreements with the University.
 Enforcement of this policy is the responsibility of the University Police and Public Safety.
+In the event of an emergency, University Police will have the authority to control building access, including locking/unlocking of doors.

 Building access will be granted by electronic means if available.
 Keys will only be issued if access through electronic means is not possible.